 There are five simple steps that will help you develop a successful persona profile:

-The first step is to perform a detailed analysis of the existing (internal and external) data .
+The first step is to perform a detailed analysis of the existing (internal and external) data.
 Check them for any commonalities that are characteristic of your target audience.
-For this you can use your internal CRM (customer relationship management system).
+For this you can use your internal CRM-System (customer relationship management system).
 Through the stored CRM data you can gain first insights about your target group.
 You can usually analyze the following data relatively easily via your CRM:

-If there is not enough data in your CRM, you can also use external web analytics tools.
+If your CRM does not contain enough data, you can also use external web analysis tools.
 These help you to generate further data.
 An essential tool that can help you here is Google Analytics.
-This will give you more information about your website visitors.
-For example:
+Here you can gain further information about your website visitors.
+For example, you can find out,

 With the help of Google Analytics, you can generate much more information.
 For example, you can get insights into: